keystonejs/keystone/examples/NEW-EXAMPLES.md

 ## Adding Examples

-These docs are intended for developers adding new examples to the Keystone repository.
+These docs are for developers who want to add new example projects to the Keystone repository.

 If you're looking for instructions on how to use the examples, please consult the [README](./README.md).